edward62740/ot-CO2SN/README.md

 ## Energy Harvesting and Power Management
 In general, there are 3 power sources used: the PV cell array (SM141K05TF), supercapacitor (FC0H474ZF), and 2xAA (optional) backup.<br>
-The primary assumption is that this sensor will receive only indirect sunlight and/or artificial lighting, hence a larger capacity from other storage technologies such as LIC/Li-ion may not be preferable if the capacity cannot be properly utilized, hence the use of a supercapacitor for the expected multiple discharges (including partial ones) per day.<br>
+The primary assumption is that this sensor will receive only indirect sunlight and/or artificial lighting, hence a larger capacity from other storage technologies such as LIC/Li-ion may not be preferable if the capacity cannot be properly utilized, hence the use of a supercapacitor for the expected multiple discharges (including partial ones) per day.
+Furthermore, exposure to direct sunlight will introduce a non-trivial heating effect on the sensor elements; it is not known how the sensor readings would be affected. <br>
-In the daytime, indoor lighting (approx. 100lux) is largely sufficient to indefinitely sustain a 1.5h sampling rate.
+In the daytime, indoor lighting (approx. 350lux) is largely sufficient to indefinitely sustain a 1.5h sampling rate.
 For completely non-battery backed operation, assuming a fully-charged supercapacitor with $1.551\text{C}$, can sustain maximally 10 cycles of CO2 measurements taking up $108\text{mC}$ each.
 In practice, self-discharge of the supercapacitor and quiescent currents are not negligible, and any sampling rate exceeding 1.5h should be backed up with the 2xAA for night-time operation.<br>

 The sensor can also be configured to run completely off batteries.<br>